bhargav0butani/liquibase/README.md

 - The comment provides a description of the changes being made in this changeset.
 - The SQL commands that will be executed when this changeset is run.
 They create a new table and add a foreign key constraint.
 - The rollback command specifies what should be done to undo the changes made in this changeset.
 In this case, it removes the foreign key constraint that was added.

+## More Info

+For more information, check out the Liquibase documentation : https://docs.liquibase.com/home.html